Notookk/Lunh-CC-Checker/README.md

-# Luhn CC Checker — Telegram Bot
+# Luhn CC Checker — Tele Bot

 A lightweight Telegram bot that validates credit/debit card lines using the Luhn algorithm, basic BIN pattern checks, expiry and CVV validation, and produces masked reports.
 It supports single checks via a command and bulk checks from uploaded files, with optional reporting to a channel and metadata logging in MongoDB.